 Monitor yourself & your family members for COVID-19 symptoms.

 If you become ill of any nature, tell a staff member and promptly leave the property.

-Do not come camping if you have been off-island in the 3 weeks prior to your arrival date.
+Do not come camping if you have been outside the Atlantic Provinces in the 3 weeks prior to your arrival date.